How to Spot Phishing Attempts Before You’re on the Hook

 Protect Yourself and Your Company From Phishing

 With phishing so easy for attackers to attempt, how can businesses protect themselves from this vulnerability?
-Follow these three steps for optimized security against phishing scams.
+As part of your managed IT services plan, follow these three steps for optimized security against phishing scams.

 - Update your security software. // Countless anti-spam filters and anti-virus programs exist to help screen for fraudulent emails.
 Although no system is foolproof, and none can successfully screen 100 percent of phishing attempts, a robust security system can certainly help catch a good number of attackers before they can strike.